c7/c7.se/content/about.md

 ## Me

-I have used many different languages and technologies over the years as a web developer, but lately the [Ruby](http://www.ruby-lang.org/en/) programming language and the framework [Sinatra](http://sinatrarb.com/) have been my tools of choice, often combined with the wonderful [jQuery](http://jquery.com/) JavaScript library.
+I have used many different languages and technologies over the years as a web developer, but lately the [Go](https://golang.org/) programming language has been my tool of choice.

 I live in Stockholm, Sweden.